Immigration Legal Services

 Immigration Legal Services (ILS) provides low-cost, legal representation in immigration matters to those in our community whose household income falls below 200% of the poverty line.
-Through legal representation, the staff of ILS helps its clients reunite with family living abroad; obtain U.S. citizenship; obtain legal permanent resident status and assist immigrants who have been the victims of crimes.
+Through legal representation, the staff of ILS helps its clients reunite with family living abroad; obtain U.S. citizenship; and obtain legal permanent resident status.
+ILS also assists immigrants who have been the victims of crimes.
 ILS manages more than 1,000 cases per year.

 Call 616-551-4746 to schedule an appointment.

 Details about DACA Renewal Services (updated July 2018)

 In June 2018, U.S. Citizenship & Immigration Services issued a new policy memorandum regarding when the agency will issue Notices to Appear in immigration court.
 In essence, if a person applies for an immigration benefit, and is denied for any reason, and is removable for any reason, they will be issued a Notice to Appear in immigration court to fight against their removal.
 This makes it even more important for applicants for any benefits to consult with an experienced immigration attorney before applying for any immigration benefit, including citizenship.